WLowe10/whop-saas-template/README.md

 This application utilizes Whop as the OAuth provider for authentication.
 Follow these steps to set up your credentials:

-1. Navigate to the [OAuth](https://whop.com/dash/settings/developer/oauth) section of the Whop developer dashboard.
+1. Navigate to the [OAuth](https://whop.com/dash/settings/developer/oauth) section of the developer dashboard.
 2. Create OAuth credentials for your hub.
 3. Add the following variables to your `.env` file in the project root: